stephaneVercouillieBMID/slate/source/workingVersion.html.md

   }
   ```

  #### 4.1.1.2.
-Aggregated Claims

- Claims that are asserted by a Claims Provider other than the OpenID Provider but are returned by OpenID Provider.

-Distributed Claims
+Aggregated Claims and Distributed Claims

-Claims that are asserted by a Claims Provider other than the OpenID Provider but are returned as references by the OpenID Provider.
+Aggregated Claims that are asserted by a Claims Provider other than the Open ID Provider but are returned by Open ID Provider.

 Normal Claims MUST be supported.
 Support for Aggregated Claims and Distributed Claims is OPTIONAL.
 Claims are typically packaged in a JSON object.